salesforce-misc/GamificationMobileSDK-iOS/README.md

 ## APIManager

 The `APIManager` class manages requests related to loyalty programs using the GamificationForce API.
-Interact with the Salesforce Loyalty Management API and retrieve member games and playgame, in development and production environments.
+Interact with the Salesforce Gamification API and retrieve member games and playgame, in development and production environments.
 With APIManager, you can:
 - Manage authentication by creating an instance of ForceAuthenticator.
 - Interact with the Gamification APIs, including:
     - Get Games